layilin/SP23-33852/_annotations/book2.md

 71.322 engineries.
 Engines of war, artillery.

-71.327-328 "all the isle below is hush as death."
+71.327-328 "all the isle below is hush as death".
 According to Gilmore, an approximate quotation of "and the orb below/As hush as death" (Shakespeare, *Hamlet* 2.2.485-486).

 72.341 welkin.
 Sky.